Raptors’ halfcourt defense, big games from Gasol, Lowry evens series with Bucks

 The series is now tied 2-2 and heads back to Milwaukee where the best-of-three left starts.

+The Raptors continue to defend well in the halfcourt, with the Bucks coring less than a point per possession (0.93) this game.
+In three of the four games, the Bucks have scored less than a point per possession in the halfcourt, but that only really matters if they can keep Milwaukee out of transition.
+The Raptors did that at home.

-Milwaukee and Mike Budenholzer have leaned on Nikola Mirotic more in recent games, and the Raptors are now attacking him.
+Milwaukee and Mike Budenholzer have leaned on Nikola Mirotic more in recent games, and the Raptors are now attacking him when they have the ball.

 Combine that with an aggressive Gasol — he has started taking the shots from three that he hesitated on in the first two games — and his 3-of-6 from deep has become a big problem for Toronto.